 We only have one planet, so at Rawlings we try to avoid unnecessary waste and recycle as much as possible.
 It is also important to us that the products we source are eco-friendly too.

-We have supported Vision Aid Overseas for many years, with some of our Optometrists volunteering abroad with them numerous times.
-Our branches are also drop off points for old, unwanted, even broken spectacles.
-Historically these spectacles were cleaned up and reused.
-In 2010, the World Health Organisation (WHO) and the International Agency for the Prevention of Blindness (IAPB) recommended that sending second-hand glasses overseas was not the best way to establish sustainable eye care in developing countries.
-Instead, the precious metal content and any retro or vintage glasses are sold online.
-Plastic glasses are recycled too.
-All the income generated enables VAO to deliver sustainable eye care services across Africa.
-This includes; establishing vision centres, providing eye tests and new glasses to all patients regardless of their circumstance.
+Before the Covid pandemic, VAO would also collect old, unwanted, even broken spectacles.
+The precious metal content and any retro or vintage glasses were sold online.
+Plastic glasses were recycled.
+All the income that was generated enabled VAO to deliver sustainable eye care services across Africa.
+This included; establishing vision centres, providing eye tests and new glasses to all patients regardless of their circumstance.
 They train local eye workers so that they can continue providing the care.
 They also take their eye care services to the poorest, remote and isolated communities.
+Since the pandemic, VAO fully relies on donations.
 You can find out more information and donate here https://www.visionaidoverseas.org/donate/donate/credit-card